 Does it ever seem that some days are a lot like a roller coaster?
 For example, does this sound familiar?
-The children are playing cooperatively and then, when you announce it’s time to move outside, the struggle errupts.
-Eventually it settles and everyone is running around outside with sounds of laughter and joy.
-Then, you announce that is is time to go inside for lunch, and the struggle errupts.
+The children are playing cooperatively and then when you announce it’s time to move outside, the struggle erupts.
+Eventually, it settles and everyone is running around outside with sounds of laughter and joy.
+Then, you announce that is time to go inside for lunch, and the struggle erupts.
 Again.
 It’s most definitely an up and down bumpy day!

 In such situations, try music.
 Children naturally respond to music.
 Incorporating songs into your transitions sets a calm tone and clear message of what is coming next.

 Have you tried Transition Songs?
 Check out these three favorite transition songs:

 - Little Helper (a clean up song)

 - Circle Time song